Will Bradley-King

-William Bradley-King (born December 22, 1997) is an American football defensive end for the Washington Commanders of the National Football League (NFL).
-He played college football at Arkansas State and Baylor and was drafted by Washington in the seventh round of the 2021 NFL Draft.
+William Bradley-King (born December 22, 1997) is an American professional football linebacker for the San Francisco 49ers of the National Football League (NFL).
+He played college football for the Arkansas State Red Wolves and Baylor Bears and was selected by Washington Commanders in the seventh round of the 2021 NFL draft.

 Professional career

+Washington Football Team / Commanders

-Bradley-King was drafted by the Washington Football Team in the seventh round (240th overall) of the 2021 NFL Draft.
+Bradley-King was drafted by the Washington Football Team in the seventh round (240th overall) of the 2021 NFL draft.
 He signed his four-year rookie contract on May 13, 2021.
 Bradley-King was released on August 31, 2021, but re-signed to the practice squad the following day.

 On December 13, 2021, he was placed on the COVID-19 reserve list and was activated on December 22.
 Bradley-King signed to the active roster on January 8, 2022.

 On August 30, 2022, Bradley-King was waived by the Commanders and signed to the practice squad the next day.
 He signed a reserve/future contract on January 9, 2023.

+On August 29, 2023, Bradley-King was waived by the Commanders and re-signed to the practice squad.
+He was released on September 6, 2023, but re-signed to the active roster two days later.
+He was waived on September 11, but re-signed with the practice squad three days later.
+On October 14, 2023, he was released from the practice squad.

+New England Patriots

+On October 18, 2023, the New England Patriots signed Bradley-King to their practice squad.
+He signed a reserve/future contract on January 8, 2024.

+Bradley-King was waived by the Patriots on August 26, 2024.

+Miami Dolphins

+On August 30, 2024, Bradley-King was signed to the Miami Dolphins practice squad.
+He signed a reserve/future contract with Miami on January 7, 2025.
+On May 22, Bradley-King was waived by the Dolphins.

+San Francisco 49ers

+On August 14, 2025, Bradley-King signed with the San Francisco 49ers.
+He was waived on August 26 as part of final roster cuts and re-signed to the practice squad the next day.
+Bradley-King was released by San Francisco on August 29.
+On September 24, Bradley-King signed with the 49ers' practice squad.